hannibalisfun/Nagaraja-PoD/README.md

 **Requirements:** Nagaraja ruler with Talmahera faith and Nagaraja Legacy 3 perk.
 The childe must be an adult Nagaraja courtier of the same dynasty who is not the primary heir.

 **Rewards:**
-- "Dutiful Sire" modifier (+20 dynasty opinion, +1.0 monthly dynasty prestige multiplier for 25 years)
+- "Dutiful Sire" modifier (+20 dynasty opinion, +1.0 monthly renown multiplier for 25 years)
-- 500 dynasty prestige
+- 500 renown

 ---